airshipit/governance/README.md

 continue to support the project in the event of career changes unless they notify the project that they are resigning their position.

+### Special Committee Elections

+In the event that a committee seat is vacated before the end of a term a special election will be held to fill that seat.
+Special elections will begin the first week of the month following a vacancy in a seat.
+The same format and rules applied to the standard election process as defined above will also apply to the special election.
+The term of an individual elected via a special election will be the remainder of the original seat's term.
+Special elections will not be held in the same month as a standard election, instead the vacant seat will be filled via a standard election process.

 ## Governance Changes

 The project’s formal governance document is maintained in the [airship-governance](https://opendev.org/airship/governance)